alpinejs/alpine/README.md

 In this example, the "hidden" class will only be applied when the value of the `foo` data attribute is `true`.

+**`x-bind` for style attributes**

+`x-bind` behaves a little differently when binding to the `style` attribute.

+For styles, you pass in an object who's keys are style names, and values are either CSS property values (strings) or falsy.
+If the value is falsy the style will not be applied.

+For example:
+`<div x-bind:class="{ display: foo && 'inline', fontSize: 20 + 'px' }"></div>`

+In this example, the "display" style will only be applied when the value of the `foo` data attribute is `true`.

+`style` bindings also support arrays and will merge/override rules.

+For example:
+`<div style="display: inline" x-bind:style="['display: hidden; width: 200px;', 'height: 20px;']"></div>`

+In this example, the "display" style will be set to "hidden", "width" will be "200px" and height will be "20px"

 **`x-bind` for boolean attributes**

 `x-bind` supports boolean attributes in the same way that value attributes, using a variable as the condition or any JavaScript expression that resolves to `true` or `false`.